How we learn matters: Tea break on steroids

 In short, we tried to set the tone for the event as being one of an 'ideal tea break' where you just might happen to meet the people who can offer insight or assistance, and you just happen to talk about things you have in common.

-This kind of semi-structured workshop is really important to the programme as it has been one of the ways we have tried to create an atmosphere where sharing successes and failures is encouraged.
+This kind of semi-structured workshop is really important to the programme as it has been one of the ways we have tried to create an atmosphere where sharing successes and failures is encouraged and supported to happen.

 Learning informally from one another as a peer group has been part of this, and we have encouraged projects to visit one another after the event, as well as continuing their blog diaries online and reading one another's updates from time to time.

-Over the coming months, it will be interesting to see how projects feel about the value that learning and connecting with others has given them as they look back on all that they have achieved, as well as prepare for how they will move on from the final phase of the programme in the spring.
+Over the coming months it will be interesting to see how projects feel about the value that learning and connecting with others has given them, as they both look back on all that they have achieved and prepare for the final phase of the programme in spring.